Nerfertili/size_of_string/readme.txt

 how to run
 __________

-first type the string you want in pointed local and them play :)
+first type the string you want in pointed local and than play :)